 I invite that we integrate a culture of care in this class (and beyond).
 For me dance holds so much possibility for connection and growth, as it provides a frame to hold the eclectic nature of our lived embodied experience, both in various styles of dance, and as a moving being in the world.
 I am interested in your lived embodied experience, as much as I'm excited to share with you mine.
-I am invested in creating a classroom culture where we learn from and with each other, hold each other with care, as well as with accountability to respect each other and the space we occupy.
+I am invested in creating a classroom culture where we learn from and with each other, hold each other with care, as well as with accountability to respect each other, the history and culture of the material we're learning, and the space we occupy.
 While we hold specific roles as teacher/student in this context, I'd like to consider myself always a student, recognizing I have as much to learn from you as you from me.
 Together we will create community agreements, where we all hold each other in mutual respect and accountability.
 I share some of my expectations here in this syllabus.
 I look forward to hearing about yours, and to co-creating our classroom community agreements and culture together.